This Airport Guide covers the international airside (passengers-only) zone of Ninoy Aquino International Airport’s Terminal 3.

 SMOKING AREAS

-In the general departures area on Level 3, I observed an IQOS-branded vaping room near the start of the long corridor leading towards the southern gates.
+In the general departures area on Level 3, there’s an IQOS-branded vaping room near the start of the long corridor leading towards the southern gates.
 Caveat: (1) Guests must be 21 or older to enter.
 (2) Conventional smoking is prohibited (only vapes are allowed).

 Up on Level 4, there’s a small smoking room nestled deep within the PAGSS Lounge.
 Caveat: (1) You’ll need to have access entitlement for this particular lounge, either from your airline (Business Class etc.) or as a paying guest.
 (2) Inform lounge staff before using the room as it must be sanitised between uses.
 (3) The room can only be used by 2 people at a time.
 (4) There’s a 15-minute limit per use.
 (5) Food and beverages are not permitted in the smoking room.